joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 - On `FETCH_ENTITIES_SUCCESS`, we set the `batch` by the `batchIndex`. `batchIndex` is required because it is possible we have two requests going at once, and if request A takes longer than request B, we want to maintain the correct order, so we must make sure the batches from request B are slotted into the right index in our `batches` array (rather than simply `push()`ing onto the end).
 - On `FETCH_ENTITY_DETAILS_SUCCESS`, we simply set `selectedItem` to the result from our API call.

-#### What the hell is a Saga?
-If you're asking this question, don't fret: a Saga is merely a way to describe business logic in a declarative way.

-TODO

 #### Clientside API
 As mentioned above, we'll use the [`apollo`](http://dev.apollodata.com/react) framework to make API requests.
 It allows us to do things like define re-useable GraphQL fragments, so we can declaratively specify the data that each request expects.
 As we saw earlier, it uses Redux under the hood, and thus we simply integrated with our own Redux store.
 Install it now: